Skip to main content

 • The duo worked hard, but also focused on what they enjoyed, and this led them to play to their natural, complementary strengths: Ben was optimistic, entrepreneurial, driven, set uncompromising quality standards, and had great marketing instincts and creativity.
 However, his perfectionist standards, endless ideas and constant changes made him hard to work with.
 Jerry was accessible, down-to-earth and loved experimenting with ingredients, making him a great operations chief and ombudsman.

 Even their Sales and Marketing efforts were very much an extension of who they were – unpretentious, all-American, socially responsible and a little funky.
 This gave them a unique niche in the super-premium ice cream segment which, in the 1980s, was characterized by sleek, foreign-sounding brands.
 For example, they gave away free ice-cream (a recurring theme in their marketing efforts), personally engaged with their customers (e.g. developing new ice cream flavours using customers’ suggested ingredients, personally adding a handwritten not to each customer mail/ enquiry), offered tours of their factory, and used creative, funky ads for their IPO (“Get a scoop of the action!”) and CEO recruitment (‘‘Yo, I’m Your CEO’’ contest).
-In our full summary, we elaborate on these examples and how their unique brand personality is brought to life.
+Our full summary elaborates on these examples and how their unique brand personality is brought to life.

-Click here to download Ben&Jerry's: The Inside Scoop book summary and infographic
+Click here to download the full book summary and infographic

 Leave a Reply